Chaplain Program

 Overview of Local Ministry

-Good News Jail and Prison Ministry was first established at this facility in the fall of 1995 when Sheriff “Red” Simmons formed a committee to look into the various chaplaincy programs available.
-Ralph Self was instrumental in bringing Good News Jail and Prison Ministry to the facility as he researched the various programs available and both he and Sheriff Simmons agreed that Good News seemed to have the best program available.
+A full-time chaplaincy program was first established at this facility in the fall of 1995, when Sheriff “Red” Simmons formed a committee to explore available chaplaincy options.
+Ralph Self played a key role in bringing Good News Jail and Prison Ministry to the facility and became the first Chaplain under that banner.

 Chaplain Ethan Maynard, M Div